wvwa25/SWE_Team_5/project/style-guide.md

 * Avoid making multiple commits in one short time as these demand time from others.
 Instead, plan your changes by drafting them and only committing them when a test of the application yields the desired result in full.

 # Formatting Guidelines

+In addition to maintaining proper source control practices, consitent code formatting must be upheld in adherence to the following rules.

  ## Comments
   Explain code as needed, where possible.